 The Sacred Season

-From the Taoist perspective, this month represents the time of the deepest Yin (feminine) energy, with its qualities of stillness, silence and meditation; as the earth begins its long winter rest to regenerate and get ready for the new growth of spring.
+According to the Taoist Masters, this month also marks the time when the deepest and most powerful Yin (feminine) energy is flowing from the earth, bringing forth the qualities of healing Stillness, silence, and rejuvenation for all who are open to receiving these gifts.
+As the earth begins its long winter rest to regenerate and get ready for the new growth of spring, we too are called to slow down, listen and allow ourselves to rest and heal our bodies, minds and spirits.
 We see this played out in the Winter Solstice, the longest night of the year, when the sun has moved the furthest away from the earth.
 The promise - and miracle - of the Solstice is that, at the moment of the deepest darkness, the light of the sun is already returning to us, and the days then become progressively longer as we make our return to the new growth of spring.

-This time of year also calls to us to let go of our busy 'doing'; to slow down, breathe and 'Be'.
-If we actually allow ourselves to slow down and listen to the call of our own hearts during this Sacred Season, we might feel the pull to meditate and feel the Stillness within, and around us.
+This time of year also calls to us to let go of our busy habitual 'doing'; and instead to relax, breathe and 'Be'.
+If we actually allow ourselves to slow down and listen to the call of our own hearts during this powerful time, we might feel the pull to nourish our bodies with warming foods, sleep or meditate more and feel the Stillness within, and around us.
 This can lead to the deep healing and rejuvenation that our bodies, minds and spirits are yearning for.
-As we honor the Christmas Spirit, I encourage you to take the time to Be Still and receive the true gifts that are available during this Sacred Season: the deepest Silence within your own mind, and the All-encompassing Love within your own heart.
+As you honor the Christmas Spirit, I encourage you to take advantage of this powerfully transformative time by turning within, Being Still and opening to the true gifts that are available during this Sacred Season: the deepest Stillness within your own body, the Silence within your own mind, and the All-encompassing Love within your own heart.

 "And as Tiny Tim proclaimed, "God bless us, everyone."